ishhasharma21/Concepts/OOPS.md

 ## Basic Concepts of OOPS **
 **Objects**
->Basic runtime entities in OOPS
+>Basic runtime entities in OOPS.
 Both functions and attributes are combined to form objects.
 ```
 Object : Isha
 Attributes : Age = 21, Height = 160